Overview

 Step Suggestions

-Step suggestions may appear if Heap sees a step that nearly all converting users had to complete, but where a significant number of users drop-off before and after (for example, a broken but required field in a multi-step form).
+Step suggestions may appear if Heap sees a step that nearly all converting users had to complete, but where a significant number of users drop off before and after (for example, a broken but required field in a multi-step form).
 You can use this info to investigate and devise a plan of action to improve conversion.

 These appear under Next Steps next to your funnel results.